JoannaLapa/github-user-search-app/README-template.md

 ### Useful resources

 - [CSS tricks1](https://css-tricks.com/scale-svg/) - This helped me scale svg image.
-- [Example resource 2](https://css-tricks.com/positioning-offset-background-images/) - This article helped mi wwith positioning search icon.
+- [Example resource 2](https://css-tricks.com/positioning-offset-background-images/) - This article helped mi with positioning search icon. https://css-tricks.com/snippets/sass/mixin-manage-breakpoints/ - by  this article I learnt about managing breakpoints with mixins

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**